Polyhydroxyalkanoates can be used as bio-based and biodegradable polymers to substitute polluting fossil based plastics.

-All of this has been known for decades and there are several industrial producers of PHAs.
-Yet PHAs are not widely used, for no other reason than they are simply too expensive to replace plastics.
-Each purpose requires a specific set of material properties, and obtaining a material with those properties through fermentation is a lengthy process of trial and error.
-Moreover, it has proven extremely difficult to get microbes to produce a specific type of PHA with said desired properties, rather than a mixture of PHAs with mixed properties.
+PHAs and their applications have been known for decades.
+However, PHAs are not widely used, except for a few industrial producers.
+This is due to the strong market competition from fossil fuels based polymers that are cheaper in many ways.
+Additionally, each plastic product requires a specific set of material properties, and obtaining a material with those properties through fermentation is a lengthy process of trial and error.
+Moreover, it has been proven extremely difficult to get microbes to produce a specific type of PHA with said desired properties, rather than a mixture of PHAs with mixed properties.

-EV’s PHAs: As designer and developer of microbial cell factories, we at EV see it as our duty to put our expertise to use in the fight against synthetic, non-degradable plastics.
-We apply our computational pipeline to create microorganisms that selectively and purely produce one type of PHA.
-As proof-of-concept, we have developed a PHB(polyhydroxybutyrate)-producing microbial strain and will continue development of other PHA producers.
+AT EV Biotech, we see it as our duty to put our expertise to use in the fight against synthetic, non-degradable plastics.
+We apply our computational pipeline to create microorganisms that selectively and purely produce one type of PHA, with specific material properties.
+As proof-of-concept, we have developed a PHB (polyhydroxybutyrate)-producing microbial strain and will continue development of other PHA producers.

 Are you interested in producing a particular PHA with us, or want more information on how this product might be suited for your company?
 Contact us!